yhmtmt/aws/README.md

 qpng: PNG quality [0-10]
       * PRC:
 First Connecting to trnimg instance.
 After the connection established, images are received and transfered to output channel.
+20. debayer (beta)
+    * IN: {imgc | imgr}
+    * OUT: {imgc | imgr}
+    * PAR:
+type: Bayer type for both 8bit and 16bit. {BG8, GB8, RG8, GR8, BG16, GB16, RG16, GR16}
+      * PROC:
+The image in the input channel is converted to BGR, and stored to the output channel.
+Bit depth is not changed.

+21. imwrite (beta)
+    * IN: {imgc | imgr}
+    * OUT:
+    * PAR:
+type: Image format {tiff, jpg, png}
+qjpg: Jpeg quality.
+[0-100]
+qpng: Png quality.
+[0-10]
+path: Storing path.
+      * PRC:
+Images in input channel is saved as files with specified image format.
+File name is the combination of the filter name and time record.

 # Channels
 1. imgc